syvkristine/EggTimer-Applikasjon/README.md

-# Electron Scaffolding App
+# Electron Scaffolding Project

-This projects contains a simple Electron App scaffolding project.
+This projects contains a simple foundation to create your first Electron project.

 The code is based on the official [electron quick start demo](https://electron.atom.io/docs/tutorial/quick-start/).